sherry-ger/Elasticsearch-Deep-Dive/Labs/Lab1.md

      - /home/ubuntu/elastic/elasticsearch-7.4.0/logs/*.log # Plain text logs
      - /home/ubuntu/elastic/elasticsearch-7.4.0/logs/*_server.json  # JSON logs
 ```
 Please note, you only need to copy and paste the section starting from `var.paths`.
+Be sure to check the lines are pasted correctly.
+The yml file is very picky.
 Use keyboard control o to save the file and keyboard control x to exit.
 8. We will do the same for nginx.yml `nano modules.d/nginx.yml`
 ```
 - module: nginx